 Africa is one of the richest as well as poorest continents of the world.
-This statement may sound contradictory but its just a fact in the sense that African cities offer varying experiences; while some provide amazingly good experiences, some others leave a very poor memory.
-The advisable thing here is that you make researches to find out, what city best suits your needs and in that light, we’re going to provide some helpful information in this article that’ll help you chose a “liveable” city if you wish to spend some time or settle completely in Africa.
+This statement may sound contradictory but it is just a fact in the sense that African cities offer varying experiences; while some provide amazingly good experiences, some others leave a very poor memory.
+The advisable thing here is that you make a research to find out, what city best suits your needs and in that light, we’re going to provide some helpful information in this article that’ll help you know the most livable cities on the continent so as to help you choose if you wish to spend some time in or settle completely in Africa.

 10. Tunis, Tunisia

 This is one of the fastest growing economies in Africa.
 Tunis is the capital of Tunisia, located in the northernmost part of the continent, the capital is in one of the hottest yet conducive areas on the planet.
 It is difficult to fathom that Tunis would be on this list following what plagued the city a couple of years ago.
 The Arab Spring unrest almost robbed this city of its space in the development.
 It has a state of the earth architecture that at one time, elevated the city to become one of the wealthiest cities in the Arabic and Muslim world.
 Despite all of that, the cost of living in the city is affordable.
 This makes it one of the most livable cities for many in Africa.

 It might astound many that Libreville is among the most livable cities in Africa.
 Fortunately, it is.
 Being the largest city in Gabon, it is definitely home for many people.
 True to those words, Libreville is home to approximately half a million people.
 Interestingly, it is one of the African cities with the highest literacy levels at over 90%!
 Among the things in the city are the parks, beautiful monuments, and nature reserves.
 The country’s, as well as city’s common language, is French.

 8. Akwa Ibom, Nigeria